contactandyc/another-c-library/10_binary_search_trees.md

 }
 ```

-To find the next peer, find the first left parent with a right child and check if there is a left most node at the same level.
-If none exists, find the next left parent with a right child (of the current left parent with a right child) and repeat the check for the left most node at the same level.
-Repeat until the root is reached (and NULL is returned) or until a left most node is found at the same level.
+To find the next peer, find the first left parent with a right child and check if there is a leftmost node at the same level.
+If none exists, find the next left parent with a right child (of the current left parent with a right child) and repeat the check for the leftmost node at the same level.
+Repeat until the root is reached (and NULL is returned) or until a leftmost node is found at the same level.
 ```c
 static node_print_item_t *find_next_peer( node_print_item_t * item, int depth ) {
   while(item) {